stockphrase/no-silo/content/courses/workshops/inter-library-loan.md

 ### Recall Request

 If a book is owned by our library, but checked out by another patron, you have one final option: a recall request.
 If a book is currently on loan, its catalog entry will contain a link that you may use to request a recall of the book.
-After your initiate a recall, the patron who has borrowed the book will receive a notice that they must return it.
+After you initiate a recall, the patron who has borrowed the book will receive a notice that they must return it.

 I don't recommend using recall requests for two reasons.
 First, it is considered something of a researcher's *faux pas* to do so.
 Some researchers, angered by a recall, have been known to counter by returning the book and then *immediately recalling it right back from you*.[^2] These are the petty games academics play, *and we play for keeps*.
 Secondly, the patron will have *up to two weeks* to return the book in question.
 A very devious person would wait the full two weeks, return it to circulation, then immediately recall it back from you.[^3] That is likely far too long for you to wait.
 Using Borrow Direct will almost always be a quicker path to your prized tome.